 New Americans in Nebraska

 Immigrants, Latinos, and Asians account for growing shares of the economy and population in Nebraska.
-Immigrants (the foreign-born) make up 6.3% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 3.2% of registered voters in the state.
+Immigrants (the foreign-born) make up 6.6% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 4.3% of registered voters in the state.
 Immigrants not only contribute to the state’s economy as workers, but also account for tens of million of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $5 billion in consumer purchasing power, and the businesses they own had sales and receipts of more than $1.2 billion and employed 8,500 people at last count.
-At a time when the economy is still recovering, Nebraska can ill-afford to alienate an important component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.3 billion in consumer purchasing power, and the businesses they own had sales and receipts of nearly $1.3 billion and employed more than 8,700 people at last count.
+As the economy continues to grow, Nebraska can ill-afford to alienate an important component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Nebraska’s population and electorate.

-- 3.2% (or 30,038) of registered voters in Nebraska were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 4.3% (or 38,869) of registered voters in Nebraska were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 1 in 9 Nebraskans are Latino or Asian.